Cray-HPE/docs-csm/operations/network/management_network/dell/locator_led.md

 ## Expected Results

-1. The Locator LED should be in the off state
+1. The Locator LED is in the off state
 2. The Locator LED is now flashing

 [Back to Index](index.md)